 Peak climbing is most suitable during autumn and spring.
 These seasons occur from August to November and March to May, respectively.
 During these seasons, the weather is almost always clear, and the views remain unobstructed.

 On the other hand, summer experiences heavy rainfall, making trails muddy and slippery.
-Similarly, winter experiences heavy temperature drop making the journey challenging.
+Similarly, winter experiences heavy temperature drops making the journey challenging.

 With minimal chances of rain or snow, your trip will have no weather disturbances during spring and autumn.
 Moreover, trekking is safer as the trails are dry and easy to walk on.
 Therefore, trekking during spring and autumn gives you the best experience.

 Peak climbing in Nepal can be challenging.
 However, the rewards it reaps are unparalleled.
-Visit Nepal to gain a unique experience of traveling by diving into the depth of the Himalayan natural beauty.
+Visit Nepal to gain a unique experience of travelling by diving into the depth of the Himalayan natural beauty.